manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_profile.md

 `query` property contains the transformed full-text query tree.
 Each node contains:

 * `type`: node type.
-Can be AND, OR, PHRASE, KEYWORD etc
+Can be AND, OR, PHRASE, KEYWORD, etc.
 * `description`: query subtree for this node shown as a string (in `SHOW PLAN` format)
 * `children`: child nodes, if any
 * `max_field_pos`: maximum position within a field